RFitz99/sincserver/README.md

 ## Requirements

 1. Python 3.4 or above.
 1. PostgreSQL 9.5.4 or above.
-(SINC will Postgres in production and has `psycopg2` in its dependencies, although you're free to use SQLite in development.)
+(SINC will use Postgres in production and has `psycopg2` in its dependencies, although you're free to use SQLite in development.)

 ## Getting started